 Just as anything into which time, money, and energy is invested, travel must provide a return on value.
 The only way this can happen is with a clear intention for its purpose, and how one will engage with the people, places, and things that they will encounter.

-I help tourists elevate their travel by providing custom itinerary curation and culturally immersive experiences.
-I specialize in developing itineraries that center Afro-descendant communities in Latin America, focusing on community development and sustainable tourism.
+Ronnell Perry helps tourists elevate their travel by providing custom itinerary curation and culturally immersive experiences.
+He specializes in developing itineraries that center Afro-descendant communities in Latin America, focusing on community development and sustainable tourism.

-I began AfroBuenaventura Transformative Travel in 2016 after a trip to a remote fishing village on Colombia's Pacific coast.
-There, I witnessed youth celebrating the pride they have for their African roots during a folklore festival.
+He began AfroBuenaventura Transformative Travel in 2016 after a trip to a remote fishing village on Colombia's Pacific coast.
+There, Ronnell witnessed youth celebrating the pride they have for their African roots during a folklore festival.

-The spirit of that moment charged me with helping Black communities in Latin America tell their stories through sustainable tourism.
+The spirit of that moment charged him with helping Black communities in Latin America tell their stories through sustainable tourism.

-More than 20 years of international travel have taught me many lessons in my pursuit of being a better global citizen.
+More than 20 years of international travel have taught him many lessons in my pursuit of being a better global citizen.

-I am fluent in Spanish, and hold a Master's Degree in Public Policy & Management from Carnegie Mellon University, and a B.A. in International Business and Spanish from Dillard University.
-I served as a Peace Corps Volunteer in Paraguay and Costa Rica, and have visited over 15 countries.
+Ronnell is fluent in Spanish and Portuguese, and holds a Master's Degree in Public Policy & Management from Carnegie Mellon University, and a B.A. in International Business and Spanish from Dillard University.
+He served as a Peace Corps Volunteer in Paraguay and Costa Rica, and has visited over 15 countries.

-My passion for travel and learning is underlined by my role as member of the board of directors for an international education non-profit.
+His passion for travel and learning is underlined by his role as chair of the board of directors for an international education non-profit.

-I also hold a certificate in Tourism & Hospitality Management from Florida Atlantic University.
+Ronnell also holds a certificate in Tourism & Hospitality Management from Florida Atlantic University.